pindi-krishna/ML-and-DL-Notes/Natural-Language-Processing/Transformers/README.md

 ### Decoder

-1. The decoder is also composed of a stack of N = 6 identical layers.
+1. The decoder is also composed of a stack of $N = 6$ identical layers.
 In addition to the two sub-layers in each encoder layer, the decoder inserts a third sub-layer, which performs multi-head attention over the output of the encoder stack.

 1. Similar to the encoder, residual connections has been employed around each of the sub-layers, followed by layer normalization.
 Also modified the self-attention sub-layer in the decoder stack to prevent positions from attending to subsequent positions. **This masking, combined with fact that the output embeddings are offset by one position, ensures that the predictions for position $i$ can depend only on the known outputs at positions less than $i$.** This is also called as Masked Self-Attention.